-Students majoring in English may apply to the Chair of the English Department no later than spring of their junior year to be considered for departmental honors.
+Students majoring in English may apply to the School Dean no later than spring of their junior year to be considered for departmental honors.
 To receive departmental honors at graduation, a student must meet the following criteria:

 - Earn 3.0 overall GPA

 - Earn 3.5 GPA in the major

 - Complete the B.A. language requirement

 - Submit a senior portfolio

 - Complete and submit a senior project and present it at an on-campus forum, an off-campus conference, or both